Removal of Particulate in Supply Air

 Pleated filters generally have higher efficiencies and lower pressure drops than panel filters, which is why they are used in larger capacity units such as blower coils and high performance fan coils.

 Different applications require different levels of air cleaning effectiveness.
-When selecting a filter, the designer must consider several factors such as the type of contaminants present, the size and concentration of contaminants, and the level of air cleanliness required.
+When selecting a filter, the designer must consider several factors such as the type of particulate present, the size and concentration of particulate, and the level of air cleanliness required.
 They must also consider the system constraints such as available space, allowable airflow resistance, and system cost.
 Most filters are tested and rated according to ASHRAE Standard 52.2.
 This standard assigns filters a minimum efficiency reporting value (MERV) rating based on their particle removal efficiency at various particle sizes and airflow rates.
 The standard also reports a filter’s resistance to airflow.
 Table 1 lists some of the most commonly used MERV ratings and their typical applications.
 For the complete table please refer to the Price Engineer’s HVAC Handbook, Chapter 20—Introduction to Health Care HVAC.

 The level of filtration varies and should be selected appropriately for the intended use of the equipment, as shown in Table 1 below.